handeyeco/Grandbot/guide.md

 - Default: 50% (no swing)

 Swing makes every other 16th note start later to create a more natural sounding rhythm.
 50-67% is the percent distance a 16th note is moved between its surrounding notes.

 ---

+#### Random velocity depth

+- Submenu: Settings
+- Display: `vE`
+- MIDI CC: 106
+- Range: 0-99%
+- Default: 0%

+All steps in a sequence are assigned a number between 0-126 (velocity offset).
+Velocity depth is the amount that number affects the outgoing velocity.

+For example if the step's random velocity offset was the max: 126.

+- 0%: offset would be mapped to 0, base velocity would be 127, outgoing velocity would be 127
+- 50%: offset would be mapped to 63, base velocity would be 127, outgoing velocity would be 64
+- 99%: offset would be mapped to 126, base velocity would be 127, outgoing velocity would be 1

+---